 I knew straight away that 18 minutes would be way too long for an air fryer.
 I decided to almost half the timing and cook these fries for 10 minutes!
 The results amazed me……

-My takeaway here, is that the sweet spot for these particular curly fries in my air fryer are around 6-8 minutes!
+My takeaway here is that the sweet spot for these particular curly fries in my air fryer is around 6-8 minutes!
 Pretty fast when compared with the 18 minutes for a fan assisted oven!
+Finally, we have found something that the air fryer can do better than an instant pot!! 🙂

 As I am originally from the UK, chips are a subject close to my heart.
 What makes a chip great is that crispy on the outside but fluffy on the inside texture.
 Can an air fryer cook frozen chips too?
 Let’s find out!